Aml-Hassan-Abd-El-hamid/cat-breeds-classification-website/README.md

 # Cat breeds classification website

-My first attempt to deploy a machine-learning model!
-So I will really appreciate your feedback on the discussion section.
+My first attempt to deploy a machine-learning model!<br> So I will really appreciate your feedback on the discussion section.

-The idea of this application is to classify the flower images that the user uploads and give the user some info about that flower.
+The idea of this application is to classify the cat images that the user uploads and give the user the cat's breed.

-I divided this project into 5 steps:
+I divided this project into 3 main stages:

 - Handling The dataset.<br>
 - Modeling.<br>